StuPro-TOSCAna/TOSCAna/docs/dev/plugins/cloudformation/transformation/supported-types.md

 First, the `CapabilityMapper` is used to figure out the ID of the Amazon Machine Image (AMI) corresponding to the OsCapability.
 To do this, we build an [`AmazonEC2`](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/ec2/AmazonEC2.html) client with the AWS SDK for Java to get the latest image IDs from AWS.
 In order to get the right image ID, a [`DescribeImagesRequest`](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/ec2/model/DescribeImagesRequest.html) is built with the properties of the OsCapability.
 When the image request is completed, the [`describeImages()`](https://docs.aws.amazon.com/AWSJavaSDK/latest/javadoc/com/amazonaws/services/ec2/AmazonEC2.html#describeImages-com.amazonaws.services.ec2.model.DescribeImagesRequest-) method of the EC2 client is used to get the images fulfilling the requirements of the request.
 From these images, the capability mapper takes the latest image ID available which in turn is used by the visitor as the `ImageId` property of the EC2 instance.

 Then the `CapabilityMapper` is used to figure out the right `InstanceType` for the EC2 instance corresponding to the ComputeCapability.
 The right instance type is determined based on the `numCpus` and `memSize` properties of the ComputeCapability.
-Once the right instance type has been found, it is used by the visitor as the `InstanceType` property of the EC2 instance.
+Specifically, this is done by scaling up those values until a fitting instance type is found.
+It is then used by the visitor as the `InstanceType` property of the EC2 instance.
 If no instance type fitting the requirements the ComputeCapability can be found, the transformation ends with a `TransformationFailureException`.

 #### 3. Cloudformation Init